Stormy Days…

 #1 SIDE EFFECTS

-When the side effects of chemotherapy impact your entire day, you need to address them so you can feel better.
+When the side effects of chemotherapy impact your entire day, addressing them is PARAMOUNT.

 Common Side Effects